 While Fava beans set the standard for many Crostini spreads, this bright, fresh Lima & Pea spread is somewhat unexpected.
 It’s exceptional taste is springish, even in the dead of winter; bright and tasty, it’s a breath of fresh air.

-A chicken meatball with a great texture, moist yet firm, slightly yielding and tender, juicy with a great flavor?
-How about all of the above and great baked, sautéed or in a soup?
+A ground turkey or chicken meatball with a great texture, moist yet firm, slightly yielding and tender, juicy with a great flavor?
+How about all of the above and great baked, sautéed or served in a sauce or in a soup?
 Impossible?
-Not any more!
+Not anymore, and not with these Turkey or Chicken Ricotta Meatballs.

 How about you guys, do you use Italian Seasoning?
 Are you up for a fresh, homemade version, something that can become not just Italian Seasoning, but your own signature blend?
 I love mixing up my Homemade Italian Seasoning Blend to have on hand to jhuz up so many things.